 1961 featured the home run race between Mickey Mantle and Roger Maris and their attempt to break Babe Ruth's record of 60.
 By now, Mantle was accepted in New York.
 Maris was the outsider.
 Mantle was in the hospital as the season drew to a close.
 He finished with 54 homers, while Maris kept on!
 The commissioner of baseball issued a statement that if Maris broke Ruth's record after 154 games, the new record would have an asterisk beside it.
 It was the year of expansion, and 8 games had been added to the schedule.
 As it happened, Maris finished 154 games with 59 homers, one shy of the Babe.
 He hit numbers 60 and 61 in the extra games.
 His record was tarnished by the asterisk, and he grew sullen.
 Maris was an introvert who hated being harassed by the press.
 His record of 61 home runs stood until Mark McGuire hit 70 in 1998.

 Baseball records are subject to scrutiny, certainly home run records.
 Over the decades, fences have been moved in, balls have gotten livelier and pitchers mounds have been lowered.
 Baseball does what it has to do to keep the game interesting.
 After Bonds hit 73, it came out that he was using steroids, a performance-enhancing drug.
 The criticism was: "The balls are juiced, the bats are juiced & the players are juiced."
-Congress cracked down on baseball's use of steroids.

 Mickey Mantle's abilities eroded in the mid-1960s.
 He played in pain, taping his legs before every game.
 He retired after 1968 at age 36.
 With Mantle, it will always be what might have been.
 He played in 12 World Series and won 3 MVPs Most Valuable Player Awards.
 He hit 536 home runs but without injuries would have hit 700.
 500 home runs is the standard for power hitters as 3000 hits is the goal for players who hit for average.
 Longevity is a must.
 Mantle became an alcoholic and died after a failed liver transplant.
 He was courageous to the end, maintaining that being a good teammate was the most important thing.
 He and Whitey Ford went into baseball's Hall of Fame together.

 Jane Leavy wrote a definitive Mantle biography.
-She grew up close to Yankee Stadium and idolized The Mick.
+She grew up near Yankee Stadium and idolized The Mick.
 She earned the last word.
 Leavy documented the tape measure home runs and chronicled in detail every injury Mantle suffered in his 18 years as a Yankee.
 She left no doubt that he was better than Mays, that with good health he would have been the greatest player of all time!
 Leavy recounted her interview with Mantle and how his hand was making its way up her thigh when he passed out.
 Mantle had extramarital affairs.
 He lived with his business manager, Greer Johnson, the last years of his life, although he and Merlyn never divorced.
 Mantle died on August 13, 1995, and according to Leavy, was buried in pinstripes.

 George Steinbrenner, a ship-builder from Cleveland, bought the Yankees in 1973, and set out to rebuild them.
 The Steinbrenner era was turbulent!
 He spoke his mind and attracted players who did the same.
 He made 22 managerial changes.
 He hired and fired Billy Martin 5 times.
 Money was not an issue when it came to the Boss.
 Free agency let players go on the market when their contracts expired, and Steinbrenner's money allowed him to sign the best free agents.
 Modern players play for money and their teams in that order.